 In the sixth month the angel Gabriel as sent by God to a town in Galilee called Nazareth, to a virgin engaged to a man whose name was Joseph, of the house of David.
-The virgin’s name was Mary.
-And he came to her and said, "Greetings, favored one!
+The virgin's name was Mary.
+And he came to her and said, "Greetings, favoured one!
 The Lord is with you."
 But she was much perplexed by his words and pondered what sort of greeting this might be.

-The angel said to her, "Do not be afraid, Mary, for you have found favor with God.
+The angel said to her, "Do not be afraid, Mary, for you have found favour with God.
 And now, you will conceive in your womb and bear a son, and you will name him Jesus.
 He will be great, and will be called the Son of the Most High, and the Lord God will give to him the throne of his ancestor David.
 He will reign over the house of Jacob forever, and of his kingdom there will be no end."

 Mary said to the angel, "How can this be, since I am a virgin?"
 The angel said to her, "The Holy Spirit will come upon you, and the power of the Most High will overshadow you; therefore the child to be born will be holy; he will be called Son of God.
 And now, your relative Elizabeth in her old age has also conceived a son; and this is the sixth month for her who was said to be barren.
 For nothing will be impossible with God."

 Then Mary said, "Here am I, the servant of the Lord; let it be with me according to your word."
-Then the angel departed from her.
+Then the angel departed from her

 If there is mystery in the relationship of one human being with another, even more so in the relationship between God and us.
 Why did God choose Mary to be the mother of his Son?
 Why this particular woman in this small village at this particular time of human history?
 It was the mysterious freedom and preference of God.
 Yet, there is a difference between God's choice of Mary and the choice any one of us might make of another.
 When any one of us chooses another to love or to befriend, there is always, of necessity, an exclusive element to that choice.
 We choose this person rather than any number of others.
 Although we choose several people in the course of our lives in each case our choice of one excludes others.